 Division 6.1 Toxic Substances - These are substances liable either to cause death or serious injury or to harm human health if swallowed or inhaled or by skin contact.

-There are three ways that toxic substances can enter your body and cause harm to your health.
-These include;
+There are three ways that toxic substances can enter the human body:

 - Skin absorption

 They can cause acute effects (which present immediately upon exposure) and chronic effects (which may take months or years to present symptoms).

 Inhalation is the most common form of toxic chemical exposure.
 It occurs when personnel are in contact with airborne toxic substances.
 Inhaling toxic chemicals can induce intoxication very quickly, leading to both acute and chronic effects.
 Inhalation can irritate your respiratory tract as well as your eyes, nose and throat.
 Vapours can cause a range of health issues from nausea, dizziness and drowsiness to unconsciousness and death.

 Skin absorption is another health risk associated with working with toxic substances, which can cause serious health problems.
 Some toxic substances, such as organic solvents and organic pesticides, can be quickly absorbed through your skin and enter your bloodstream.
 Even a small amount of toxic chemicals accidently splashed onto the skin or splattered onto clothing can cause acute health effects for personnel.

 Ingestion is the least common form of toxic substance exposure.
 It can occur in workplaces when personnel accidently consume toxic substances— such as drinking from an incorrectly labelled bottle which contains toxic chemicals.
 Ingestion can be in the form of drinking, eating or smoking toxic substances.